aslam-saad/RepData1/README.md

 obtain and there is a lack of statistical methods and software for processing and interpreting the data.

-This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 ## Data

-The data for this assignment can be downloaded from the course web
+The data can be downloaded from the course web site:
-site:

 * Dataset: [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) [52K]